siddique-0/siddique-0/README.md

 # 👋 Hi, I'm {Abubakar Siddiq Ibrahim}

-🚀 {I am 14 years old , new to coding/programming i want to be a software engineer and a full-stac developer mostly frontend though.
+🚀 {I am 14 years old , new to coding/programming i want to be a software engineer and a full-stack developer mostly frontend though.
 AI Enthusiast; also love ai and want to main ai engineering}

 ---